AlignTrue/aligntrue/.aligntrue/rules/implementation_specs.md

 - Same IR yields identical bytes across runs and OSes
 - When mapping is partial, fidelity notes are returned in `ExportResult.fidelityNotes`
-- Exported files are clean and user-editable without AlignTrue metadata
+- Exported files include only the read-only marker as AlignTrue metadata; otherwise clean and user-editable

 ---